Thomas Bieler Elected a Fellow of The Minerals, Metals and Materials Society

 “It reflects the high respect Dr. Bieler enjoys with his colleagues in the scientific community,” Morelli added.

 Bieler said he shares the honor with his mentors, colleagues, and students.

 “Outside of MSU, sabbatical mentors Lee Semiatin and Dierk Raabe, and colleagues such as Tae-Kyu Lee have provided timely opportunities,” Bieler noted.
 “Within MSU, K.N.
 Subramanian, Marty Crimp, Carl Boehlert, and Philip Eisenlohr and our students have enabled successful research.”

-Bieler’s research focuses on mechanical deformation of metallic materials, texture, and microtexture damage nucleation, and crystal plasticity finite element simulations of deformation in titanium alloys, solders, intermetallics and refractory metals.
+Bieler’s work focuses on mechanical deformation of metallic materials, texture and microtexture damage nucleation, and crystal plasticity finite element simulations of deformation in titanium alloys, solders, intermetallics, and refractory metals.

-Bieler came to MSU in 1989 after receiving his doctorate in materials science at the University of California, Davis.
-Prior to his doctorate work, Bieler worked in the experimental mechanic’s Division at Sandia National Laboratories in Livermore, Calif.
-He earned a master’s degree in ceramic engineering from the University of Washington and a bachelor’s degree in applied mechanics at the University of California in San Diego.
+He came to MSU in 1989 after receiving his PhD in materials science at the University of California, Davis.
+Prior to his doctorate work, Bieler worked in the Experimental Mechanics Division at Sandia National Laboratories in Livermore, Calif.
+He was awarded a master’s degree in ceramic engineering at the University of Washington (1980) and a bachelor’s degree in applied mechanics at the University of California in San Diego (1978).

 The Minerals, Metals & Materials Society (TMS) is a professional association that connects minerals, metals, and materials scientists and engineers who work in industry, academia, and government positions around the world.